MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 ---
-title: Activity filters and queries | Microsoft Defender for Cloud Apps
+title: Filter and query activities | Microsoft Defender for Cloud Apps
 description: This article provides a list of Defender for Cloud Apps activity filters and queries and explains how to work with them. ms.date: 12/21/2023 ms.topic: how-to
 ---

-# Activity filters and queries
+# Filter and query Defender for Cloud Apps activities